 The general State, applicable local, and applicable transit rates of sales and use tax apply to the sales price of certain digital property sold at retail and sourced to this State.
-Certain digital property includes specified digital products and additional digital goods, but does not include an information service or an educational service.
+Certain digital property includes specified digital products and additional digital goods.
 The tax applies regardless of whether the purchaser of the property has the right to use it permanently or to use it without making continued payments.
 The sale at retail or the use, storage, or consumption in this State of a digital code is treated the same as the sale at retail or the use, storage, or consumption in this State of certain digital property for which the digital code relates.